Covariate assisted screening and estimation: Main results

-It is noteworthy that the exponent $\rho_{cp}^*(\vartheta, r)$ has a phase change depending on the ratios of $r / \vartheta$.
-The insight is, when $r/\vartheta < 6 + 2 \sqrt{10}$, the minimax Hamming distance is dominated by the Hamming errors we make in distinguishing between an isolated change-point and a pair of adjacent change-points, and when $r / \vartheta > 6 + 2 \sqrt{10}$, the minimax Hamming distance is dominated by the Hamming errors of distinguishing the case of consecutive change-point triplets (say, change-points at $\{j-1, j, j-1\}$) from the case where we don't have a change-point in the middle of the triplets (that is, the change-points are only at $\{j-1, j+1\}$).
+It is noteworthy that the exponent $\rho_{\mathrm{cp}}^*(\vartheta, r)$ has a phase change depending on the ratios of $r / \vartheta$.
+The insight is, when $r/\vartheta< 6 + 2 \sqrt{10}$, the minimax Hamming distance is dominated by the Hamming errors we make in distinguishing between an isolated change-point and a pair of adjacent change-points, and when $r / \vartheta> 6 + 2 \sqrt{10}$, the minimax Hamming distance is dominated by the Hamming errors of distinguishing the case of consecutive change-point triplets (say, change-points at $\{j-1, j, j-1\}$) from the case where we do not have a change-point in the middle of the triplets (i.e., the change-points are only at $\{j-1, j+1\}$).

-Similarly, the main results on the change-point problem can be visualized with the phase diagram in Figure \ref{fig:changpt}.
-An interesting point is that, it is possible to have almost full recovery even when the signal strength parameter $\tau_p$ is as small as $o(\sqrt{2 \log(p)})$.
-See the proof of Theorem \ref{thm:changpt} for details.
+Similarly, the main results on the change-point problem can be visualized with the phase diagram in Figure~\ref{fig:changpt}.
+An interesting point is that it is possible to have almost full recovery even when the signal strength parameter $\tau_p$ is as small as $o(\sqrt{2 \log(p)})$.
+See the proof of Theorem~\ref{thmm:changpt} for details.

 Alternatively, one may apply the following approach to the change-point problem.
-Treat the liner change-point model as a regression model $Y = X \beta + z$ as in Section \ref{sec:intro} (Page 3), and let $W = (X'X)^{-1} X'Y$ be the least-squares estimate.
-It is seen that $W \sim N(\beta, \Sigma)$, where we note that $\Sigma = (X'X)^{-1}$ is tridiagonal and coincides with $H$.
-In this simple setting, a natural approach is to apply a coordinate-wise thresholding $\hb^{thresh}_j= W_j 1\{|W_j| > t\}$ to locate the signals.
+Treat the liner change-point model as a regression model $Y = X \beta+ z$ as in Section~\ref{sec:intro} (page~\pageref{p1}), and let $W = (X'X)^{-1} X'Y$ be the least-squares estimate.
+It is seen that $W \sim N(\beta, \Sigma)$, where we note that $\Sigma= (X'X)^{-1}$ is tridiagonal and coincides with $H$.
+In this simple setting, a natural approach is to apply a coordinate-wise thresholding $\hb^{\mathrm{thresh}}_j= W_j 1\{|W_j| > t\}$ to locate the signals.
 But this neglects the covariance of $W$ in detecting the locations of the signals and is not optimal even with the ideal choice of thresholding parameter $t_0$, since the corresponding risk satisfies

 The proof of this is elementary and omitted.
-The phase diagram of this method is displayed in Figure \ref{fig:changpt}, right panel, which suggests the method is non-optimal.
+The phase diagram of this method is displayed in Figure~\ref{fig:changpt}, right panel, which suggests the method is nonoptimal.